astronomer/docs/astro/best-practices/deploy-with-api.md

 If the Astro API has access to your Astro project files, you can use the `deploy` endpoints in the Astro API to complete either a complete project deploy, image-only deploy or DAG-only deploy.
 You can then implement scripts to automate deploys as an alternative to using the Astro CLI or the Astro GitHub integration.

-This best practice guide first walks through the steps that are necessary to deploy code to Astro using the Astro API for three different code deploy methods, a complete project deploy, an image deploy, and a DAGs-only deploy.
+This best practice guide first walks through the steps that are necessary to deploy code to Astro using the Astro API for three different code deploy methods:

+- A complete project deploy
+- An image-only deploy
+- A DAGs-only deploy

 Then, the guide shows you the recommended way to combine these three automated processes to create a script with conditional logic that can automatically deploy code to Astro, depending on which types of files change in your Astro project.
 These examples are bash scripts that use Docker to build the image, but you can use a similar tool like [kaniko](https://github.com/GoogleContainerTools/kaniko).
 You can also use a different scripting language, like Python, instead of bash.

 ## Feature overview